TheRealMichaelWang/cish/README.md

 * Support for first class functions.
 * Structured programming, with some OOP features like inheritance.
   * The linking process is done automatically - theres no need for c-like forward declarations.
+  * While casting is done automatically from derived types to their super type, downcasting is not allowed.
 * Type arguments, not only for structs but for functions as well.

 ## Important Links